SathyaV99/Autowatermark_Autoit_MacroGUIApp/README.md

-This is the Koda Form Designer UI built for the watermarking
+This is the KFD UI built for the wmarking